 3340.
 Gender and Sexuality in the Classical World (3).
 Examination of the social and cultural dimensions of gender and sexuality in the ancient Greco-Roman world.
 Readings in English.
 Fulfills multicultural requirement.
 (WS 3340)

 3350.
 Comparative Mythology (3).
 Ancient myths in various cultures and their influence on modern literature and film.
 Fulfills multicultural requirement.

 4300.
 Research in Classics (3).
 Prerequisite: Consent of instructor.
 Undergraduate research in classics under direction of instructor.
-May be repeated once for credit.
+Repeatable for up to 9 hours credit.
 (Writing Intensive)

 4310.
 Seminar in Classics (3).
 Prerequisite: Consent of instructor.
 Intensive study of a topic in ancient culture.
-May be repeated once for credit.
+Repeatable for up to 9 hours credit.
 (Writing Intensive)Back to Top

 5101.
 Classical Language Pedagogy (1).
 Systemic formal training in language pedagogy for Latin and ancient Greek.

 5102.
 Classical Culture Pedagogy (1).
 Systematic formal training in pedagogy for diverse classical culture courses.

 5301.
 Studies in Greco-Roman Literature (3).
 Selected studies in major authors, genres, or themes.
 May be repeated up to 9 credit hours with different content.

 5305.
 Aims and Methods of Classical Scholarship (3).
 A general overview of aims and methods of ancient studies covering primary and secondary sources.

 5311.
 Classical Art and Archaeology (3).
 Examines architecture, sculpture, and painting of the Greco-Roman World.
 May be repeated up to 6 credit hours with different content.